 We all want to travel.
-But travelling often comes with its own challenges.
+But traveling often comes with its own challenges.
 One has to always look for finding better deals on bookings to manage the expenses.
 Since the main motive behind traveling to any place is to explore and know that place.
 And the best way to explore any place is by living in that place like a local.

 Homestays are run by the family living there and they are the host.
 Homestays these days are seen as more comfortable than hotels.
 You can even get to stay in houseboats in Jammu & Kashmir and Kerala.
-According to Indian Government, one homestay can only have 5 rooms.
-To find a homestay for your next trip, there are several online portals such as airbnb.com, homestay.in, OYO rooms etc. Even the government also offers such accommodation.
-Incredible India Bed & Breakfast is a scheme run in 11 states of homestay establishment is by Ministry of Tourism.”
+According to the Indian Government, one homestay can only have 5 rooms.
+To find a homestay for your next trip, there are several online portals such as airbnb.com, homestay.in, OYO rooms, etc. Even the government also offers such accommodation.
+Incredible India Bed & Breakfast is a scheme run in 11 states of homestay establishment is by the Ministry of Tourism.”

 I finished my coffee.
 She was still sipping.
 She looked at me and said,